ohata-toast/RDS/en/console-guide.md

 ### Instance Type

-* DB instances can be created in all types provided by TOAST Compute & Network.
+* DB instances can be created in all types provided by NHN Cloud Compute & Network.

 ### Backups